Maultasche/LargeSortCSharp/README.md

 7. Repeat Steps 5 and 6 until all F output files have been processed.
 The resulting sorted files will be referred to as Gen 2 files.
 8. At this point, we may only have one Gen 2 file, in which case we are be finished, but if F > P, we'll have multiple Gen 2 files where the size of each file is P * N integers.
 In that case, repeat Steps 5 - 7 until all we only produce a single output file (the Gen R file, where R is the number of intermediate file iterations we went through).

-Each intermediate file iteration will reduce the number of intermediate files by a factor of P, so the performance of the merging process will be O(N Log(N))
+Each intermediate file iteration will reduce the number of intermediate files by a factor of P, so the performance of the merging process is O(N Log(N))

 The following diagram is a visualization of the sorting strategy.